kav-institute/imptc-dataset/README.md

-#The IMPTC Dataset: An Infrastructural Multi-Person Trajectory and Context Dataset (2023)
+# The IMPTC Dataset: An Infrastructural Multi-Person Trajectory and Context Dataset

-tba...
+The Dataset will be released after the IEEE Intelligent Vehicle Conference 2023.

+This Site is under construction, stay tuned more to come.